StevanSlavnic/compare-tool-test/README.md

 ## How to start app?

 - Make sure that you have stable Node.js and npm versions installed.
-- Open terminal and clone this repo and add project name using following command: git clone https://github.com/StevanSlavnic/stevan-slavnic-eriks-digital-frontend-challenge.git
+- Open terminal and clone this repo using following command: git clone https://github.com/StevanSlavnic/stevan-slavnic-eriks-digital-frontend-challenge.git
 - Move to the project directory: cd stevan-slavnic-eriks-digital-frontend-challenge.
 - Run **yarn install** in order to install dependencies.
 - After dependencies are installed, run **yarn start** in terminal.
 App should run at http://localhost:3000.